Ajqx255/Hack-The-Box/Oopsie/README.md

     -       sudo python3 dirsearch.py -u http://10.10.10.28 -e php
     - After running this command we will see the output showing all directories within the ip 10.10.10.28
       ![image](https://user-images.githubusercontent.com/29686845/133331077-d8c817fc-6695-4da9-88d3-43eb750346f5.png)
+    - This shows us an upload directory.
+    -